mrdemonbkgit/short-risk-radar/IMPLEMENTATION_PLAN.md

 ## Performance Targets
 - Sampling loop uses async httpx + rate limiting and jitter
 - Cache latest snapshot per symbol in Redis; UI reads from API that fans out to Redis
+- Cache Binance symbol availability responses for 15 minutes (memory) and mirror spot existence flags in Redis with short TTLs to avoid rate-limit loops
 - Batch inserts into Timescale at 1m granularity

 ## Rollout